 On-Screen Keyboard is one of the Ease of Access features in Windows 10.
-If you are using On-Screen Keyboard and you are facing some issues with On-Screen keyboard- you are in the right place.
+If you are using On-Screen Keyboard and you are facing some issues with the On-Screen keyboard- you are in the right place.
 Before going for the main solutions, you can try these initial workarounds which can solve your problem with minimal efforts.

 Users are mainly reporting about these following problems-